 First of all, it does depend on your relationship with food.

 If you have a very strong emotional link with food and a heavy emotional reliance, that link is much harder to break.
 So eating more throughout the day or changing how you fuel yourself might not have the impact on binge eating disorder that you want it to have.

-If I wasn’t able to find purpose in my training and find a really solid goal, my relationship with food might never have changed and there’s a good chance that eating more wouldn’t have worked for me.
+If I wasn’t able to find a purpose or goal in my training, my relationship with food might never have changed.
+And there’s a good chance that eating more wouldn’t have worked for me.

-But I guess because I am treating and nourishing my body in a way that I haven’t done for a very long time – maybe even ever before – I am not drawn to food for emotional reasons as much.
+But I am nourishing my body in a way that I haven’t done for a very long time.
+I am not drawn to food for emotional reasons as much.